 Mr. Slossberg is a 1985 graduate of Columbia University and received his law degree in 1988 from the New York University School of Law.
 Mr. Slossberg is admitted to the bars of the States of Connecticut (1994), New York (1989) and Massachusetts (1989) and the bars of the United States District Court for the District of Connecticut (1993), the Southern District of New York (1989), the Eastern District of New York (2007), the Northern District of New York (2006), the United States Court of Appeals for the Second Circuit (1996) and the United States Supreme Court (2007).

-Mr. Slossberg serves as Chairman of the Connecticut Committee of the Federal Bar Council, as Treasurer of the Board of Directors of the Federal Bar Foundation, and as a member of the Federal Court's Public Outreach Committee.
+Mr. Slossberg served as Chairman of the Connecticut Committee of the Federal Bar Council (2007-2013), as Treasurer of the Board of Directors of the Federal Bar Foundation (2011-2013), and served as a member of the Federal Court's Public Outreach Committee.
 Mr. Slossberg served on the Connecticut Class Action Rules Committee, and co-authored "Class Actions In Connecticut Are Alive And Well," published in the Fall 2007 CTLA Forum (Vol. 25/No. 2).
 He has been appointed as a special master by the United States District Court for the District of Connecticut.
-Mr. Slossberg was recently appointed (December, 2012) to the Connecticut Statewide Grievance Committee by the Executive Committee of Judges of the Superior Court.
+Mr. Slossberg was appointed (2012-present) to the Connecticut Statewide Grievance Committee by the Executive Committee of Judges of the Superior Court.

-In 2012 Mr. Slossberg served as Chairman of Milford Progress, Inc., and has served on the Board of Directors of the Milford Chamber of Commerce, of which he was its Chairman in 2010.
-He has twice been named Director of the Year of the Milford Chamber and was named Chairman Emeritus in 2010.
+Mr. Slossberg is a member of the Board of Directors of The United Way of Milford (2015- ).
+Mr. Slossberg served as Chairman of Milford Progress, Inc. (2012), and has served on the Board of Directors of the Milford Chamber of Commerce, twice named as Director of the Year, and Chairman Emeritus in 2010.
 Mr. Slossberg is a past President of the Devon Rotary Club, serves on the Board of the Devon Rotary Foundation, is a Paul Harris Fellow of Rotary, and is a member of the Connecticut Regional Board and the Civil Rights Committee of the Anti-Defamation League.

 Fraud, negligence and other business torts